 The material of your crown will depend on a handful of factors.
 Your dentist will select the best dental crown material based on:

-• Your allergies (some people are highly allergic to metal)
+- Your allergies (some people are highly allergic to metal)

-• Your tooth’s location (if the tooth is highly visible, you’ll want a natural-looking crown that blends in with your smile)
+- Your tooth’s location (if the tooth is highly visible, you’ll want a natural-looking crown that blends in with your smile)

-• The function of the tooth getting a crown
+- The function of the tooth getting a crown

-• Your gum tissue and the amount of natural tooth remaining
+- Your gum tissue and the amount of natural tooth remaining

-• The color of the surrounding teeth
+- The color of the surrounding teeth

-But there are more differences in dental crowns than the type of material used.
+However, there are more differences in dental crowns than the type of material used.
 Dental crowns can be temporary, one-day, or onlay or ¾ crown.

-• Temporary Crown – Temporary dental crowns aren’t meant to last forever.
+- Temporary Crown: Temporary dental crowns aren’t meant to last forever.
 Instead, your dentist will install a temporary crown that’s easy to remove while you’re waiting for your permanent crown to be made by a dental lab.

-• One-Day Crown – Permanent crowns typically take two appointments to complete, but with a one-day crown, you can get a permanent crown in one visit.
+- One-Day Crown: Permanent crowns typically take two appointments to complete, but with a one-day crown, you can get a permanent crown in one visit.
 Same-day crowns aren’t available at every dentist’s office in Missoula.
 Ponderosa Dental Group is proud to offer same-day permanent crowns.

-• Onlay or ¾ Crown – An onlay or ¾ crown only covers part of a tooth.
+- Onlay or ¾ Crown: An onlay or ¾ crown only covers part of a tooth.

-Dental Crown Benefits
+The Dental Crown Process

 A dental crown procedure can take one or two office visits depending on your unique situation.
 However, the process typically follows these steps:

-2. Your tooth is shaped so that a crown can be added on top of it.
+- Tooth Shaping: Next, your tooth is shaped so that a crown can be added on top of it.

-5. Once the permanent crown is made, we check for fit and bond it to your existing tooth.
+- Crown Placement: Once the permanent crown is made, we check for fit and bond it to your existing tooth.
 If you have an implant, we secure your crown onto the abutment.

 After the procedure, your lips and gums may feel numb for a couple of hours.
 Learn more about dental crown procedures on MedlinePlus.gov and MouthHealthy.org, brought to you by the American Dental Association.

-Dental Crown Insurance & Cost
+Dental Crown Insurance and Cost

 Many insurance policies cover dental crowns, especially when a crown has been deemed medically necessary.
 Coverage varies from policy to policy.
 We will happily look at your policy and let you know what is and is not covered.